matrix-org/matrix-spec-proposals/proposals/4153-invisible-crypto.md

 default.
 Clients may provide users the ability to encrypt to specific non-cross-signed devices, for example, for development or testing purposes.

+In addition, users should not send secrets (via Secret Sharing) to their own devices that are not cross-signed.

-### Messages from non-cross-signed devices should be untrusted
+### Messages from non-cross-signed devices should be ignored by default

 Similarly, clients have no assurance that encrypted messages sent from non-cross-signed devices were sent by the user, rather than an impersonator.
-Therefore messages sent from non-cross-signed devices cannot be trusted and should be displayed differently to the user.
-For example, the message could be displayed with a warning, or may be hidden completely from the user.
+Therefore messages sent from non-cross-signed devices cannot be trusted and should not be displayed differently to the user.
 Again, clients may be allow the user to override this behaviour for specific devices for development or testing purposes.

 ## Potential Issues

+### Client support

 If a user has devices that are not cross-signed, they will not be able to communicate with other users whose clients implement this proposal completely,